tn-aixpa/rs-flood-mapping/docs/howto/download.md

 function_s1 = proj.new_function("download_images_s1",kind="container",image="ghcr.io/tn-aixpa/sentinel-tools:0.11.5",command="python")
 ```

-Run this function with input parameters as shown below.
+<p align="justify">Run this function with input parameters as shown below.
 The parameters passed for sentinel-1 downloads includes the starts and ends dates corresponding to period of 7 days from flood event date.
-The ouput of this step will be logged inside to the platfrom project context as indicated by parameter 'artifact_name' ('sentinel1_GRD_postflood').Several other paramters can be configures as per requirements for e.g. geometry, cloud cover percentage etc.
+The ouput of this step will be logged inside to the platfrom project context as indicated by parameter 'artifact_name' ('sentinel1_GRD_postflood').Several other paramters can be configures as per requirements for e.g. geometry, cloud cover percentage etc.</p>

 Run the function.
 As a result the post flood sentinel-2 data is logged as project artifact('sentinel2_post_flood')